 If a person appointed as a member of the Council is a member of a political party or political organisation, he/she must suspend his/her membership therein for the period of his/her membership in the Council.

-The following persons may not be members of the Council: Members of the Seimas, the Government, the Radio and Television Commission of Lithuania, civil servants of political (personal) confidence, the Director General, Deputy Director General or any other employee of the LRT, persons having employment relationships with radio and/or television broadcasters, managers and/or participants of radio and/or television broadcasters and of the information society media (legal persons), members of the management bodies, auditors or employees of audit firms who are participating and/or participated in the audit of the LRT, if less than two years have elapsed since the audit.
+The following persons may not be members of the Council: members of the Seimas or the Government, municipal councillors, members of the European Parliament, members of the Radio and Television Commission of Lithuania, a mayor, the Inspector of Journalist Ethics, members of the Commission of Ethics in the Provision of Information to the Public, civil servants of political (personal) confidence, the Director General, Deputy Director General or any other employee of the LRT, persons having employment relationships with radio and/or television broadcasters, as well as managers and/or participants of radio and/or television broadcasters and of the information society media (legal persons), members of their management bodies, auditors or employees of the audit firms who are involved and/or have been involved in auditing the LRT, if less than two years have elapsed since the completion of the audit.

 The LRT Law sets the funding model for the LRT.
-It stipulates that the amount of the LRT's allocation from the state budget each year is equal to 1% of the personal income tax revenue and 1.3 % of the excise duty revenues of the state budget and municipal budgets received the year before the last.
-The level of appropriations allocated to the LRT shall not be lower than the state budget allocations granted to the LRT in 2019.
+It stipulates that the amount of the LRT's allocation from the state budget each year is equal to 1% of the personal income tax revenues and 1.3 % of the excise duty revenues of the state budget and municipal budgets received the year before the last.
+The level of appropriations allocated to the LRT must not be lower than the state budget appropriations allocated to the LRT in 2019.

 This funding model, where the budget is directly linked to the taxes collected by the State and is automatically calculated as a fixed share of the collected taxes, has been in place since 2015 and ensures LRT’s independence not only from political influence but also from the economic lobbying by advertisers.
 The LRT is not allowed to air commercial advertising.